-4. Install the axle flange bolts
+3. Install the new axle flange bolts

-The new caliper brackets mount to the front (outboard) side of the axle flange.
-Take four of the 1/2in T-bolts and place them in the holes of the bracket the axle tube is on the car (shown below).
+Take four of the T-bolts and place them in the holes of the axle tube flange (shown below).
 The threads of the T-bolts should be facing towards the outside of the car away from the gas tank (shown below).